1Paint/LoL-Champions/README.md

 * Create a feature to theory-craft by allowing users to add items/runes/masteries and see corresponding changes to champion stats abilities.

 ### Code
-* Check game version only during index/missing data pages.
 * Add a more robust set of tests and champion attribute validations.
-* The homepage currently renders every champion twice&mdash;once for the 'All' tab and once for the tab corresponding to their primary role.
-Use jQuery to render and filter the champions dynamically.

 Shoutouts
 -------